cooljeanius/A_New_Order/readme.txt

 Many of the Akladian faction sprites were corrected by Shadow/Wayfarer.
 Aragwaiths are units created and maintained by Shadow/Wayfarer.

-Khalifate were created by ??
+Dunefolk were created by ??

 Many thanks to ott for hinting how to fix campaign to be post 0.9.3 compatible.